CodeWritingCow/gary-service/README.md

 Run `.quit` to close the sqlite3 terminal.
 Be sure to seed the database with new data; see instructions above.

+> Once you deploy your server to an AWS EC2 instance

+Go to `client/src/config.js` and change the `AWS_URL`'s IP to your AWS instance's IPv4 Public IP.

 ## Requirements